Baby skin, detergents and textiles

 Textiles / baby clothing with the UV Standard 801 are subject to a very strict test procedure and the clothing is also examined here in stretched and washed condition, i.e. under conditions of use.

-The UVP (Ultraviolet Protection Factor) is given for clothing, which indicates how much longer you can stay in the sun compared to an unprotected state before sun damage occurs to the skin.
+The UPF (Ultraviolet Protection Factor) is given for clothing, which indicates how much longer you can stay in the sun compared to an unprotected state before sun damage occurs to the skin.
 This self-protection time of the skin is only a few minutes in children, depending on skin type and sun intensity.
-For example, if the self-protection were 3 min, clothing with UVP 80 would increase the protected time to 80 x 3 min = 240 min.
+For example, if the self-protection were 3 min, clothing with UPF 80 would increase the protected time to 80 x 3 min = 240 min.

 A sun protection hat with sufficient brim shading the face and neck complements the clothing.